 The North Dakota Highway Patrol’s K9 program benefits not only the NDHP, but numerous other agencies in North Dakota.
 Since the program began in 1994, it has evolved from one dual purpose K-9 team to 7 narcotic detector teams and 2 mantrailing teams.

 The narcotic detectors are primarily Belgian Malinois or German Shepherds and the mantrailing canines are Bloodhounds.
 Each canine is paired with a designated handler and all train and work in their respective specialty.

-Canines live with their handler and quickly become a part of the handler’s family when not working.
-The canines are all high drive, high energy and are ready to go to work every day.
+NDHP K9s live with their handler and quickly become a part of the handler’s family when not working.
+These dogs are all high drive, high energy and are ready to go to work every day.

-Canine teams are stationed at various locations in the state and are ready to respond whenever called upon.
+These teams are stationed at various locations in the state and are ready to respond whenever called.

 Mantrailing canines begin their learning at a young age and naturally progress to trailing/tracking.
 Upon certification, mantrailing teams assist local law enforcement agencies as well as local search and rescue teams.
 They respond to calls for lost or missing persons and also search for fleeing suspects or suspects who have left the scene of a crime.
 Learn more about NDHP's mantrailing K9s.